-Locking in a 15 or 30-year mortgage can seem like an overwhelming commitment, but it is possible to pay down your mortgage early.
-By making two payments each month, you will pay more toward your principal each year which will ultimately allow you to pay off your mortgage faster.
+Locking in a 15 or 30-year mortgage option can seem like an overwhelming commitment.
+But it is possible to pay down your mortgage early.
+By making two payments each month, you will pay more toward your principal each year.
+This will ultimately allow you to pay off your mortgage faster.

 Mortgage Insurance is required on FHA loans and Conventional loans with a down payment of less than 20% and is typically paid monthly.
-This fee protects your lender in case you were to default on your loan payments and can vary based on your down payment and/or credit score.
+This fee protects your lender in case you were to default on your loan payments.
+It can vary based on your down payment and/or credit score.
 It’s important to know your options as Mortgage Insurance will increase your monthly payment.